ECB successfully launches new T2 wholesale payment system

 The European Central Bank (ECB) and national central banks of Euro-adopted countries (the Eurosystem) have launched a new real-time gross settlement (RTGS) system and central liquidity management tool.

-The project is part of the Eurosystem’s on-going efforts to modernise market infrastructure, ensuring that it is future-proof and meets the needs and expectations of market participants, and further improving the efficiency of Europe’s financial markets.
+The project is part of the Eurosystem’s on-going efforts to modernize market infrastructure, ensuring that it is future-proof and meets the needs and expectations of market participants, and further improving the efficiency of Europe’s financial markets.

 EBA consults on amendments to the reporting on the Fundamental Review of the Trading Book